 Booking Terms & Conditions

 1. Covid-19: Tour hotel selection: Pacific Trailways selects quality 4-star (or 4-star plus) tour hotels that have not been included in the NZ Government’s returning traveller border quarantine / self-isolation programme.
 If a hotel selected for this tour is subsequently assigned to the border quarantine / self-isolation programme, the tour will be relocated to another equivalent hotel property that has not been part of the Government’s border quarantine / self-isolation programme.
 Pacific Trailways reserves the right to move the tour to another hotel property (or properties) in these circumstances.

 2. Covid-19: Safety on tour.
 Pacific Trailways will always put the health and safety of our staff and guests first.
 Best practice Government authorised Covid-19 hygiene and safety practices will apply on every tour.
-Social distance measures will apply if/as required.
+Mask and social distance measures will apply if/as required.
 A valid Vaccine Pass will be required to participate in this tour.

 3. Tour prices: Tour prices are in New Zealand dollars and include GST.
 Prices are per person, twin share basis.
 An additional price applies for guaranteed single person room occupancy.